hptel95/HelloHTML/README.txt

     The HTML <a> element (or anchor element), with its href attribute, creates a hyperlink to web pages, files, email addresses, locations in the same page, or anything else a URL can address.

     The HTML <img> element embeds an image into the document.

+    The HTML <br> element produces a line break in text (carriage-return).
+It is useful for writing a poem or an address, where the division of lines is significant.

+    The HTML Subscript element (<sub>) specifies inline text which should be displayed as subscript for solely typographical reasons.

+    The HTML Superscript element (<sup>) specifies inline text which is to be displayed as superscript for solely typographical reasons.

     To comment in HTML <!-- Hello -->